NatanAmorim/my-configs/deprecated/godot_config.md

 - [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator.
 - [System Bar Color Changer](https://github.com/syntaxerror247/godot-android-system-bar-color-changer) - An Android plugin that enables you to dynamically change the colors of the status bar and navigation bar, and also supports enabling translucent system bars for a modern, immersive UI experience.
 - [Talo](https://github.com/TaloDev/godot) - A self-hostable game backend for managing players, leaderboards, stats, saving/loading data and more.
-- [Virtual Joystick](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot) - A virtual joystick for touchscreens.
-Simple to use and with useful options.
 - [Your Buil](https://codeberg.org/svetogam/yourbuil) - A plugin that makes it as easy as possible to use build data like git commit hashes in your build.
+- [GodotIK](https://github.com/monxa/GodotIK) - 3D Inverse Kinematics (IK), supports scriptable constraints and multiple chains.